Krish080403/DAA-Assignment-2/README.md

 ### 1. Algorithm 1: Exact Algorithm (From Section 4.1)

 **Objective:**
-Find the exact densest subgraph with respect to h-clique density (triangle density in our case, h=3).
+Find the exact densest subgraph with respect to h-clique density (In our case, h=2).

 **Method:**
 - Constructs a **flow network** based on the input graph and performs **binary search** over possible density values.